 To view your preliminary offer letter, log in to your SIS account.
 From the dashboard, click "Financials" in the left menu, then "Finance Center".
 Next choose "View Financial Aid".
 On the next page, choose "2023" for the academic year.
 On the resulting page, you will see the preliminary offer listed both as a full-year offer as well as broken down by semester.
 There is also an "Award Letter" link to produce a printable pdf version of your offer.
 Please print a copy of your offer letter at this time for your records.
-Offer letters are only available online in the SIS--you will not receive a paper offer letter.
-As long as your offer is listed as preliminary, you will not have the ability to accept or decline loans or federal work-study offers in your SIS.
+Offer letters are only available online in SIS, you will not receive a paper offer letter.
+As long as your offer is listed as preliminary, you will not have the ability to accept or decline loans or federal work-study offers.

 Later in the spring, official financial aid offers are created for admitted applicants who have submitted all required documents, accepted the offer of admission, and satisfied the tuition deposit.
 For both the preliminary and official offers, grant aid and scholarship amounts are accepted for you automatically in SIS.

 Your preliminary offer may contain a variety of types of aid, including both federal and University offers.
-Please click the "Types of Aid" link on the left for information about each type of aid.
+Please see the "Types of Aid" links on the left for information about each type of aid.

 Offer amounts between the preliminary offer and the official offer could change if any additional information requested or submitted is significantly different from your FAFSA and/or CSS Profile application.
 The cost of attendance and financial aid amounts included in your preliminary offer are very good estimates, but they are subject to change depending on your field of study and pending future Board of Visitors approval.
 Further, Federal Pell Grants are based on eligibility determined by Congressional action, and funding levels for them are also subject to change.